LatishaHalim/ASSESSMENT-2---ISYS2001/diary.md

     }

-**Issues occurred:** When running the finished Pseudocode, an error message appear stating that the error came from "raise error" keyword
+**Anything rejected or fixed:**
-    --> An easy fix, the issue was focused mainly on indentation.
+When running the finished Pseudocode, an error message appear stating that the error came from "raise error" keyword.
+An easy fix, the issue was focused mainly on indentation.

 **AI DECLARATION:**
---> Based on the problem stated, write a relevant pseudocode as a reference
+Based on the problem or scenario written, write a relevant pseudocode as a reference